-With around 200 million members as of April 2021, the Amazon Prime service has increasingly gained popularity as more people have turned to online shopping and home entertainment.
+With around 200 million members, the Amazon Prime service has increasingly gained popularity as more people have turned to online shopping and home entertainment.
 From its annual Prime Day sales to everyday benefits like free delivery, media streaming and online storage, a Prime membership can help you save money and gain convenience, but it does come with an annual or monthly fee to consider in your budget.

 Exploring Benefits of Amazon Prime